arthuravianna/uff-web3-course/chapter_01_hash_functions/README.md

 Try out the `simple_hash.py` program to see a hash function in practice.
 In the next section, we explore Cryptographic Hash Functions, a special group of hash functions.

-## Criptographic Hash Functions
+## Cryptographic Hash Functions
-Criptographic Hash Functions are a special class of hash functions that have three important properties: Collision-Resistance, Hiding, and Puzzle Friendliness.
-Each one of them and its applications are detailed in the next subsections.
+Cryptographic Hash Functions are a special class of hash functions that have three important properties: Collision-Resistance, Hiding, and Puzzle Friendliness.
+Each one of them and its applications are detailed in the following subsections.

 ### Collision-Resistance
 > A collision-resistant hash function is a function for which it is infeasible to find two values x and y with x != y, where H(x) = H(y).